mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/mongodb-administration/index.md

 ## Users
 <a name="mongodb-users"></a>

-The Percona-Server-Mongodb service contains several custom plans for modifying MongoDB Users via the Percona-Server-Mongodb CLI tool.
+The Percona-Server-MongoDB service contains several custom plans for modifying MongoDB Users via the Percona-Server-MongoDB CLI tool.

 All actions require the username and password of the MongoDB clusterAdmin *(defined in service configuration)*.

-### DC/OS Percona-Server-Mongodb System Users
+### DC/OS Percona-Server-MongoDB System Users
 <a name="system-users"></a>

-The Percona-Server-Mongodb service deploys 4 x default MongoDB users for various purposes.
+The Percona-Server-MongoDB service deploys 4 x default MongoDB users for various purposes.

 **Note: These users cannot be modified or removed!
 Tasks that modify the users below will receive an error**